U.S. Gulf Coast refiners pare output as pipeline outage continues

-HOUSTON (Reuters) - Two U.S. Gulf Coast oil refineries reduced fuel production on Monday as the four-day-old Colonial Pipeline outage limited their ability to move products to market.
+HOUSTON (Reuters) - Three U.S. Gulf Coast oil refineries reduced fuel production on Monday as the four-day-old Colonial Pipeline outage limited the ability to move products to market.

 Colonial shut its 5,500-mile (8,850-km) pipeline system, the major artery delivering gasoline, diesel and jet fuel to mid-Atlantic and southeast U.S. states from Texas and Louisiana, due to a ransomware attack on Friday.